 - Porcupines are beginning to mate, if you can imagine what that must be like.
 Fortunately for the male, the underside of the female’s tail does not have quills.
 The male also does an elaborate dance for the female, and sprays urine on her head.
 Why this doesn’t make her very angry is beyond me.
 This also means that porcupines are a bit more active and wandering.
 If they’re on the roads, their instinct is not to run, so take care at night.

 - Chipmunks, which have been tearing around the place since spring, retreat to their solitary, well-stocked burrows.
 They won’t sleep through the winter, but will wake occasionally to eat, and can be seen above ground on the warmest winter days.

 - Eastern Garter Snakes are the last snakes to quit the surface in the fall, and may still be found basking in the sun on the warmest days.

 - Lake Trout are spawning over shallow rubble shoals in lakes when temperatures drop to around 10ºC.
 Ask anglers about any possible locations in your area.
 You can often spot them spawning at night using a high-powered flashlight.
-In Algonquin Provincial Park on Opeongo Lake, researchers (at times with volunteers) have been tagging, and now sonically tagging, Lake Trout in order to estimate population size, survival rates, spatial distribution, tag loss, and fishing pressure, and to improve monitoring technologies.
+In Algonquin Provincial Park on Opeongo Lake and others, researchers (at times with volunteers) have been tagging, and now sonically tagging, Lake Trout in order to estimate population size, survival rates, spatial distribution, tag loss, and fishing pressure, and to improve monitoring technologies.
 Lake Trout are actually not trout, but a char.

 - You can still find some wasps (which you may have seen a lot of this summer), flies and ladybird beetles on sun-warmed building sides.
 But frosts have begun - keep your ears tuned for the silence that means the end of most insect activity.